rishabhmwb/invoice-system-for-woocommerce/README.txt

 == Description ==

-***THE INVOICE SYSTEM FOR WOOCOMMERCE OUGHTS TO SOLVE THE PROBLEM OF CURATING TIME - TAKING & BORING INVOICES MANUALLY, FOREVER!***
+***THE INVOICE SYSTEM FOR WOOCOMMERCE PLUGIN OUGHTS TO SOLVE ALL YOUR INVOICING PROBLEMS LIKE CREATING WOO INVOICES .
+IT ALSO HELPS YOU TO PRINT INVOICES AND PACKING SLIPS***

 Invoice System for WooCommerce plugin is a simple but features-oriented extension for your WooCommerce stores.
 This plugin automatically generates WooCommerce PDF invoices and attaches them to the relative WooCommerce emails.
 The problem of time-taking & boring Invoices is solved FOREVER!